 Applicants must have earned a baccalaureate degree or its educational equivalent from an accredited college or university before they can be admitted to graduate studies at Phoenix Seminary.
 An undergraduate GPA of 2.5 (on a 4.0 scale) is required.
 An undergraduate GPA of 3.0 (on a 4.0 scale) is required for the Master of Arts (Biblical and Theological Studies) and the MA in Counseling.
 Graduates of unaccredited institutions, when accepted, are placed on academic probation.
 Probation is removed after twelve hours of satisfactory progress toward the degree (2.0 GPA or higher).
 Specific admission requirements are detailed in each program section of the Student Handbook.

 Phoenix Seminary is concerned about your well-being in the financial area as well as the spiritual and academic areas.
 We seek to ensure that our students are not faced with overwhelming financial debt that might hinder present or future ministry involvement.
 Normally, an applicant with student loan debt in excess of $60,000 will not be considered for admission.

 A completed application needs to be submitted by all perspective Phoenix Seminary students.
 Once the completed application and all necessary information are received, the Admissions Committee will promptly examine the material and notify the applicant regarding admission status.
 Applications will be accepted a maximum of one year prior to the applicant’s intended start date.
-Applications for Admissions are made through https://apply.ps.edu.
+Applications for Admissions can be started at ps.edu/apply.

 Newly admitted students must complete an Enrollment Agreement indicating an understanding of various policies and tuition costs.